 Aura Cacia is another company that is truly committed to product safety as well as sustainability.
 Their spritzer air freshener is made from essential oils and water and also uses no propellants.
 You can buy the spray on Amazon for around $7 or get the plug-in room diffuser for $13.

-Moso Natural Home Charcoal is made of activated bamboo charcoal and serves as a filtering agent (as opposed to a masking agent).
+Moso bags contain activated bamboo charcoal, which serves as a filtering agent (as opposed to a masking agent).
 The great thing about most filtering agents is that they not only remove unwanted odors, but they also scrub the air of some of the nasties that may be floating around your home—things like formaldehyde, ammonia, benzene, chloroform gases, and bacteria/allergens.
 After a couple of years of use, simply throw the charcoal on your garden–it’s 100% biodegradable.
 The bags range in size, and will cost between $10 and $20.
-You can buy Moso from the The Good Stuff online store.
+And because I use these personally, I can attest that they really do work!

 The Bad Stuff